QuantumOfficial2025/Quantum-FH-AIO/README.md

-# Forza Mods AIO
+# Forza Mods AIO (FH6 UPDATE!!)

-Forza Mods AIO is a free FH4 and FH5 mod tool that aims to bring cool, new and unique features, all at NO cost!
+Forza Mods AIO is a free FH4, FH5, and FH6 mod tool that aims to bring cool, new and unique features, all at NO cost!

 ## What does this project do?